lkodinsson/MARS/Basic/Maneuvers.md

 **Specializations:** Finesse, Martial

-**Stamina Cost:** 2
+**Stamina Cost:** 1
 **Action Speed:** Reaction

-While wielding a weapon that deals slashing damage, instead of using deflection to defend against an incoming attack, attack with your weapon adding your armour class as a bonus.
+While wielding a weapon that can deal slashing damage, instead of using deflection to defend against an incoming attack, use your combat skill adding your armour class as a bonus.
 If the incoming attack grazes, it is considered a successful hit instead.

 ## Heavy Strike